Saturday, January 25, 2014

 About Music and Art at Trinity

-- The annual Medieval Feasts constitute the major in-house fundraising event for Music and Art at Trinity.
-Funds raised from the feasts allow Music and Art to produce its free Brownbag Concert series.
+- The annual Medieval feast constitute the major in-house fundraising event for Music and Art at Trinity.
+Funds raised from the feast allow Music and Art to produce its free Brownbag Concert series.
 Held Wednesdays at noon (from October-May), the series - now in its 36th season - is the longest-running free concert series in the greater Cleveland area.
 Last year, more than 6,000 people attended these concerts.